borishejblum/boriswebsite/content/post/2016-04-27-cran-check-note-sub-directories-of-1mb-or-more-libs.md

 ---
-title: 'CRAN CHECK NOTE   sub-directories of 1Mb or more: libs'
+title: "CRAN CHECK NOTE sub-directories of 1Mb or more: libs"
 author: Boris Hejblum
 date: '2016-04-27'
 categories: